april/cryptonom-icon/README.md

 All diagrams are created in [Affinity Designer](https://affinity.serif.com/en-us/designer/), exported to SVG, and then optimized with [svgo](https://github.com/svg/svgo).

 These icons were original created for use in my [cryptography 101](https://marumari.github.io/crypto-presentation/#/) presentation, which contains many examples of their uses.
-An (extremely primitive) [gallery](https://marumari.github.io/cryptnomicon/) of these images is available, for previewing the included icons.
+An (extremely primitive) [gallery](https://marumari.github.io/cryptonom-icon/) of these images is available, for previewing the included icons.

 # Attributions

 This presentation uses a small number of copyrighted images and texts.
 Without the work of these contributors, this presentation would not be possible.
 See [ATTRIBUTIONS.md](ATTRIBUTIONS.md) for additional information, and thanks to everyone who contributed!

+The actual [Cryptonomicon](https://en.wikipedia.org/wiki/Cryptonomicon) is a fantastic work of fiction by Neal Stephenson, and I highly recommend that you purchase it.

 # License